AustinMoninger/mac-dev-setup/README.md

 * [Adblock Plus](https://chrome.google.com/webstore/detail/adblock-plus/cfhdojbkjhnklbpkdaibdccddilifddb?hl=en-US).
 Self-explanatory.

 * [DF YouTube](https://chrome.google.com/webstore/detail/df-youtube-distraction-fr/mjdepdfccjgcndkmemponafgioodelna).
 Stands for Distraction Free YouTube.
 Configurable to hide comments and/or related videos.
 Perfect for when I am trying to use YouTube for school/work and don't want to go down a rabbit hole of watching related content.

+### VSCode
+I just got into using this over Atom.
+I'll add extensions/plugins here when I find some that I like.